BabylonJS/Extensions/SceneManager/readme.md

 The BabylonJS Managed Scene Component API uses a component object model to create and manage a scene component's life-cycle.

+To compile the project just run "npm install" in the folder.

 Scene Manager Static Helpers:

 1...
 BABYLON.SceneManager.CreateScene       - Creates a new scene and attaches a manager object.